whb0514/QIDI_Max3_Bookworm/README.md

 ### Disclaimer:
 After careful consideration, our team has decided that system upgrades will not be covered under the after-sales warranty.
 Therefore, this image is released by me personally.
-Before proceeding with the upgrade, please ensure you have the necessary basic tools, such as an SD card reader and an eMMC adapter.
+Before proceeding with the upgrade, please ensure you have the necessary basic tools, such as an SD card, an SD card reader and an eMMC adapter.
 Due to cost considerations (mainly shipping costs), please do not request free tools or other items from our after-sales service.

 Before starting, please make sure you have basic knowledge of the Linux system and have made backups to prevent any accidents during the upgrade.
 For instructions on how to create a backup image, please refer to this link. https://github.com/QIDITECH/QIDI_MAX3/issues/46#issuecomment-2118563353